matthewcornell/ajv-play/README.md

 # intro

-This is a small node.js project to:
+This is a small node.js prototype project that defines a simple component (`App.initialize()` in `predtimechart.js`) that uses an [https://ajv.js.org/](Ajv)-based validation module, for ultimate use in https://github.com/reichlab/predtimechart/ .

+Goals:

-- get https://ajv.js.org/ working in a stand-alone project - see `hello.js`
+- get https://ajv.js.org/ working in a stand-alone node.js project
-- get a Qunit test of a simple user module working - see `test.html` and `test/user-ensemble-model.js` (`user-ensemble-model.js` is from https://github.com/reichlab/predtimechart/ )
+- get a Qunit test of a simple user module working ""
-- get experience packaging/bundling a node.js project for use in our two predtimechart applications: https://www.zoltardata.com/ and https://viz.covid19forecasthub.org/
+- package/bundle this project into a dependency-free single file or dir for use in a matching small client project - see `ajv-play-client`

+Files:

+- **predtimechart.js**: the component. exports `App` with its `App.initialize()` entry point. imports `_validateOptions()` from `validation.js`. meant to be used by a client _html_ file
+- **hello.js**: simple app that imports `App` from `predtimechart.js`. gives us something to run in this project
+- **validation.js**: exports `_validateOptions()`, which uses Ajv to validate its input
+- **test/validation.js**: defines some [Qunit](https://qunitjs.com/) tests against `validation.js`

 # running hello.js